SamBurgess93/GamerHub/README.md

 - I would like to thank my friends and family for their time and opinions on the website.
 - I would like to thank my mentor, Seun, for her help and constructive feedback throughout the project.
+- I would like to thank the tutors for their guidance on issues throughout the project.

 [Back to top ⇧](#table-of-contents)